Update Task: task.item.update

 List of fields with new values.

-The order of parameters in the request must be followed.
-If it is violated, the request will be executed with errors.
+It is essential to maintain the order of parameters in the request.
+If this order is violated, the request will be executed with errors.

 Code Examples